 Pilots with local knowledge are employed on board ships to safely guide them into or out of port or wherever navigation may be considered hazardous, particularly when a master and bridge team are unfamiliar with the area.

 In addition to local knowledge and expertise, pilots are able to provide effective communication with the shore and with tugs, often in the local language.
+This enhances both the safety and efficiency of berthing and unberthing but also supports effective emergency responses, for example, in the event of a machinery breakdown.

-The importance of employing qualified pilots in approaches to ports and other areas where specialized local knowledge is required was formally recognized by IMO in 1968, when the Organization adopted Assembly resolution A.159(ES.
-IV) Recommendation on Pilotage.
-The resolution recommends Governments organize pilotage services where they would be likely to prove more effective than other measures and to define the ships and classes of ships for which employment of a pilot would be mandatory.
+The IMO recommends that Governments organize pilotage services where they would be likely to prove more effective than other possible measures and to define the ships and classes of ships for which employment of a pilot would be mandatory.

 PILOT TRAINING AND CERTIFICATION